Oakley Cannonier: Liverpool

-A top scorer with the youth teams

-Cannonier started playing in the U18 Premier League in 2020, already scoring his first goal in November that year, in a league game against its former team, Leeds United; however, he saw his season prematurely ended because of a hamstring injury, ruling him out of that year's FA Youth Cup final.
+Cannonier started playing in the U18 Premier League in 2020, already scoring his first goal in November that year, in a league game against his former team, Leeds United; however, he saw his season prematurely ended because of a hamstring injury, ruling him out of that year's FA Youth Cup final.
 He signed his first professional contract for Liverpool in the off-season.

 The following season, Cannonier proved to be a prolific goalscorer for Marc Bridge-Wilkinson's Under-18s side, as he netted his first hat-trick against Manchester United in August 2021.
 On 9 April 2022, he scored four goals for the youth team, as they beat his former Leeds team 10–3.
 By the end of the season, he had also trained with Jürgen Klopp's first-team squad.

 Cannonier scored a total of 34 goals in all competitions, including 28 in the U18 Premier League, making him the competition's top scorer as Liverpool finished second in the North group, just behind league winners Manchester City.
 Having also played a key role in the knock-out stage of the Youth League and made his EFL Trophy debut, the striker ended the season with a new long-term contract in Liverpool.

 Early in the 2022–23 season, Cannonier scored the winner against Napoli and a hat-trick against Ajax in the UEFA Youth League, as well as registering a brace against Wolverhampton Wanderers for the Under-23s in the Premier League 2.

+He was released by Liverpool at the end of the 2025–26 season.
+Following his departure, Cannonier posted a farewell message on Instagram thanking "all the players and SOME of the staff" he had worked with during his time at the club.
+The wording was described by This Is Anfield as a "veiled dig" at certain coaches and staff members.

+Hougang United

+On 31 July 2026, Cannonier signed for Singapore Premier League club Hougang United following his departure from Liverpool.
+The move marked the first senior professional transfer of his career after spending more than a decade in Liverpool's academy system.
+On 12 September, Cannonier scored his first professional goal on his debut for the club in a 2–2 draw against Lion City Sailors.